dflock/duncanlock.net/content/posts/tech/a-marvellous-incomplete-compendium-of-reddit-automatons-bots.rst

 A reddit bot is no different from any other user, as far as reddit is concerned.
 The only difference is that rather than a human logging in to upvote cat pictures and post comments, this account is used by an automated computer script.

-Reddit has a captcha system to help prevent automated signups - so the bot's human creator will need to create a new user account for the bot to use, then program the username and password into the bot, so it can use that account - just like a human would.
+reddit has a captcha system to help prevent automated signups - so the bot's human creator will need to create a new user account for the bot to use, then program the username and password into the bot, so it can use that account - just like a human would.

-In the same way that computers can run scripts to automatically check weather data and `send you an email if you should take an umbrella with you today <https://ifttt.com/recipes/search?q=weather>`_, a computer can run scripts to automatically check reddit for certain activity - and post comments if certain conditions are met. [#qkme_transcriber_faq]_ A Reddit bot does this by doing what your web browser does behind the scenes when you use websites - it makes requests and sends things to the Reddit servers.
+In the same way that computers can run scripts to automatically check weather data and `send you an email if you should take an umbrella with you today <https://ifttt.com/recipes/search?q=weather>`_, a computer can run scripts to automatically check reddit for certain activity - and post comments if certain conditions are met. [#qkme_transcriber_faq]_ A reddit bot does this by doing what your web browser does behind the scenes when you use websites - it makes requests and sends things to the reddit servers.

-Reddit also has an :abbr:`API (Application Programming Interface)` [#api]_ which makes it easier for automated external services (including bots) to talk to Reddit.
+reddit also has an :abbr:`API (Application Programming Interface)` [#api]_ which makes it easier for automated external services (including bots) to talk to reddit.
 This allows bots & scrapers to do things in bulk, like "Show me all the new posts in the last hour" -- they can then go away, analyse this information and then take actions based on it.

 It's a Hard Bot Life
 ---------------------------

 A major problem for any internet activity at scale is 'spam', or similar unwanted activity, in some form or other.

-Reddit has scale coming out of it's ears, so needs aggressive, pervasive and rapid automated spam control algorithms - combined with extensive human flagging and moderation - just to survive.
+reddit has scale coming out of it's ears, so needs aggressive, pervasive and rapid automated spam control algorithms - combined with extensive human flagging and moderation - just to survive.

 These mechanisms come down on bots particularly hard, to prevent the place being overrun by an army of implacable text hurling machines, typing & posting at the speed of light.